flint-xf-fan/Byzantine-Federated-RL/README.md

 # Visualization

 ## Training stats
-All results including allstatistics will be logged into the directory indicated by‘--log_dir‘, which can be visualized in tensorboard by running tensorboard accordingly.
+All results including allstatistics will be logged into the directory indicated by‘--log_dir‘, which can be visualized in tensorboard by running tensorboard accordingly, e.g., `tensorboard --logdir logs_Cartpole/ --host localhost --port 8008`

 You will be able to visualize different stats of each run there, e.g.,
 ![training-visual](training-plot-sample.png)

 ## Rendering